 |Current Workshop | Overview||Back | Print | Home ||

-The Lorentz Center is an international center that coordinates and hosts workshops in the sciences, based on the philosophy that science thrives on interaction between creative researchers.
-Lorentz Center workshops focus on new collaborations and interactions between scientists from different countries and fields, and with varying seniority.
+The Lorentz Center is a national center for international workshops in all scientific disciplines.
+Our guiding philosophy is that innovative research thrives on interaction between creative researchers.
+Lorentz Center workshops focus on new collaborations and on interactions in highly diverse groups of researchers – international and with different scientific viewpoints as well as seniority, gender, and culture.

 The Lorentz Center concept